Radiology & Ultrasonography

 Ultrasonography: A Dynamic Picture

-More importantly, this non-invasive, state-of-the-art technology uses sound waves to painlessly examine specific internal organs including the heart, liver, spleen, kidney, stomach, intestines, pancreas, adrenal glands, and bladder.
+By using sound waves, ultrasound enables painless examinations of vital organs like the heart, liver, spleen, kidneys, stomach, intestines, pancreas, adrenal glands, and bladder.

 Echocardiography, CT, MRI